geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Within the ancient crater now she stood,
 Whence the long streams of liquid fire had flow'd
 That form'd the solid isle, but many an age
-Its fires had slept, exhausted with their rage ;
+Its fires had slept, exhausted with their rage;
 Its falling sides the dire abyss o'erspread,
 And recent scoria form'd a sable bed.
 Yet thro' the crust sulphureous odours breathe,